-DISCUSSION OF REVENUES, EXPENSES, AND CHANGES IN NET ASSETS
+DISCUSSION OF REVENUES, EXPENSES, AND CHANGES IN NET POSITION

 During this year, the Nebraska Lottery again experienced higher sales.
-Overall, revenues increased by almost \$19 million.
+Overall, revenues increased by about \$10 million.
 (See Table B below.)
 On the lotto side, sales increased \$8.6 million.
-Powerball sales increased almost \$5.7 million and Mega Millions had increased sales of \$2.7 million.
-Powerball sales saw increases due to the purchase price of a ticket changing from \$1 to \$2.
-This change took place in January 2012.
-Mega Millions had a record jackpot run in March 2012 where the jackpot reached \$656 million.
-Average Mega Millions weekly sales for the year were about \$200,000 excluding the record jackpot week.
-For the week of the record jackpot, weekly sales for Mega Millions were more than \$3.0 million.
-On the scratch side, sales increased nearly \$10 million.
-The Lottery saw increases in the \$1, \$5, \$10 and \$20 price points and decreases in the others.
-For this fiscal year, the Lottery reintroduced the \$20 scratch ticket.
-The \$20 scratch ticket accounted for \$7 million of the increase.
-The \$10 price point had increased sales of about \$2.1 million as did the \$5 price point.
+Powerball sales increased almost \$13.2 million but Mega Millions had decreased sales of \$4.2 million.
+Powerball sales saw increases due to a record jackpot in May 2013 and a previous record jackpot in November 2012.
+Mega Millions dropped as we had a record Mega Millions jackpot in March 2012.
+If the sales from that jackpot run were removed, last year's sales would be very similar to this year's sales.

+On the scratch side, sales increased about \$1.6 million.
+Last year, the Lottery reintroduced the \$20 scratch ticket so we had a full 12 months of \$20 ticket sales this year.
+The \$20 scratch ticket accounted for \$3.5 million of the increase.
+The \$10 price point had decreased sales of about \$1.2 million.
+The remaining difference was spread across the other price points.

-On the expense side, the Prize Expense went up about \$10.5 million.
+On the expense side, the Prize Expense went up about \$6 million.
 This increase was due to the higher sales.
-The Contractual Services Expense (payments to our lottery-services contractor) and the Retailer Commissions increased during the year leading to a combined increase of almost \$2.1 million.
+The Contractual Services Expense (payments to GTECH) and the Retailer Commissions increased during the year leading to a combined increase of almost \$1 million.
 Again, these were due to the increased sales that the Lottery experienced.

-The Transfers to Other Funds had a large increase, more than \$4.0 million.
+The Transfers to Other Funds had a large increase, almost \$4.0 million.
 With record sales and profits, the Lottery was again able to transfer record amounts to the beneficiary funds as well.